No. 14 Gonzaga Bulldogs and the No. 6 Baylor Bears meet in Sioux Falls, South Dakota

 Baylor Bears (5-2) vs. Gonzaga Bulldogs (5-2)

 The Bears are 5-2 in non-conference play.
-Baylor leads the Big 12 scoring 88.1 points per game while shooting 50.3%.
+Baylor ranks ninth in the Big 12 scoring 33.1 points per game in the paint led by Jalen Bridges averaging 5.4.

-TOP PERFORMERS: Drew Timme is scoring 20.0 points per game and averaging 7.4 rebounds for the Bulldogs.
-Julian Strawther is averaging 2.1 made 3-pointers for Gonzaga.
+TOP PERFORMERS: Julian Strawther averages 2.1 made 3-pointers per game for the Bulldogs, scoring 14.1 points while shooting 45.5% from beyond the arc.
+Drew Timme is shooting 62.1% and averaging 20.0 points for Gonzaga.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.